HKU-BAL/Clair3/docs/full_alignment_training.md

 This document shows how to train or fine-tune a deep learning model for Clair3 full-alignment calling.
 Compared with Clair3 [pileup](pileup_training.md) model.
 Full-alignment need much more time to train as the input as input size greatly increased.

 For full-alignment model, we also maintain multiple sample and multiple coverages training workflow.
-We divided all training materials into `SAMPLES`, `DEPTHS` and `CHR` tags, which represent different training samples, different training coverages, and contig name, respectively.
-All candidate variants are selected to create binary file and then were fed into training or fine-tune workflow.
+We divided all training materials into `SAMPLES`, `DEPTHS` and `CHR` tags, representing different training samples, different training coverages, and contig name, respectively.
+All candidate variants are selected to create binary files and then were fed into training or fine-tune workflow.

 ## Prerequisites